@tokenring-ai/chrome

 Metadata Extraction

-const metadata = await agent.callTool("chrome_scrapePageMetadata", {
+const result = await agent.callTool("chrome_scrapePageMetadata", {

 url: "https://example.com/article"